cstatz/blazert/README.md

 6. [Contributing](#contributing)

 ## Introduction
-A **double precision ray tracer** for physics applications based on a [nanort](https://github.com/lighttransport/nanort) fork using blaze datatypes.
+A **double precision ray tracer** for physics applications based on a [nanort](https://github.com/lighttransport/nanort) fork using blaze datatypes. blazeRTs scene interface is similar to embree and intents to be a minimal effort (nearly plugin) replacement.

-You can use your own (vector) dataypes (e.g. as provided by eigen3) and it also works with single precision.
+You can use your own (vector) dataypes (e.g. as provided by eigen3) and it also works with single precision floats.

 At the moment blazeRT works with triangular meshes and simple primitives, but it should be easy to extend blazeRT to  work on polygons or more complex primitives.